skupperproject/refdog/input/resources/overview.md

 - [Connector](connector.html): Binds a local workload to listeners in remote sites

 A site is a central concept in Skupper, representing a location on the network where part of your application is running.
-It functions as the foundational building block for your Skupper network, carrying all the necessary configuration for that specific location.
+The Site resource functions as the foundational building block for your network, carrying all the necessary configuration for that specific location.
 You can think of it as the starting point for setting up your application network.

-A link is a secure communication channel that joins two Skupper sites, enabling your application to connect across sites.
+A link is a secure communication channel that joins two Skupper sites.
 Links are the backbone of a Skupper network, providing connectivity for distributed applications to communicate across geographical boundaries and various platforms.

-Listeners and connectors enable you expose services on Skupper networks.
-They work in tandem to bind client connection endpoints to workloads that run in different locations.
+Listeners and connectors are how you expose services on Skupper networks.
+They work in tandem to bind client connection endpoints to server workloads that run in other sites.

 ## Site linking resources